smkuls/mpc-on-ec2/README.md

 # viff-on-ec2

-This clones the asyncmix branch from the repo - https://github.com/amiller/viff/
+This clones the asyncmix branch from the repo - https://github.com/amiller/viff/ on each of the VMs.

 ## Dependencies:
 * pip install boto3